 - Failure to respond to an allegation within 15 business days

-Any complaints or issues related to the exam process, technical difficulties, or rescheduling should be sent in writing to [email protected] or call the office at 877.220.1839.
+- Complaints regarding the exam process: Any complaints or issues related to the exam process, technical difficulties, or rescheduling should be sent in writing to [email protected] or call the office at 877.220.1839.
 Most issues can be resolved quickly via telephone or in coordination with Examity.
-Any issues or exam red flags that cannot be resolved by administration will be forwarded to the preliminary review committee.
+Any issues or exam red flags that can not be resolved by administration will be forwarded to the preliminary review committee.

 View The Complaint Form

-Preliminary Review Committee: All complaints are reviewed by the board president and secretary.
+I. Preliminary Review: All complaints are reviewed by the board president and secretary.
 Preliminary review is completed within 5 business days.

 - Be substantial and contain valid and sufficient information to justify a discipline committee review